Emotionally Composed, Cognitively Enhanced.

 Is it economical?
 Does it provide good ROI?

-Every intervention assessment involves a calculation of this return: ethically, we keep to medical levels of ethics in our decisions: we will not get involved if we feel that it would not be worth your expense.
+We are conservative in our estimations just like doctors: we will not get involved if we feel that it would not be worth your expense.

 What are the delivery options?